redis/redis-doc/topics/sponsors.md

 Redis Sponsors
 ===

-All the work [Salvatore Sanfilippo](http://twitter.com/antirez) and [Pieter Noordhuis](http://twitter.com/pnoordhuis) are doing in order to develop Redis is sponsored by [VMware](http://vmware.com).
+Starting from May 2013, all the work [Salvatore Sanfilippo](http://twitter.com/antirez) is doing in order to develop Redis is sponsored by [Pivotal](http://gopivotal.com).
 The Redis project no longer accepts money donations.

+Before May 2013 the project was sponsored by VMware with the work of [Salvatore Sanfilippo](http://twitter.com/antirez) and [Pieter Noordhuis](http://twitter.com/pnoordhuis).

 In the past Redis accepted donations from the following companies: